The first same-sex weddings have taken place in Costa Rica since a ban on gay marriages lapsed at midnight.

-A lesbian couple became the first to tie the knot in a ceremony that took place just after the new law came into effect at midnight.
+A lesbian couple tied the knot in a ceremony shown on TV that took place just after the ban ceased to apply at midnight.

-President Carlos Alvarado said the law change meant Costa Rica now recognised the rights lesbian and gay people had always deserved.
+President Carlos Alvarado said Costa Rica now recognised the rights lesbian and gay people had always deserved.

 He tweeted (in Spanish) that "empathy and love should from now on be the guiding principles which will allow us to move forward and build a country where there is room for everyone".

-The first same-sex marriage ceremony was broadcast as the culmination of a three-hour programme celebrating marriage equality.
+The same-sex marriage ceremony was broadcast as the culmination of a three-hour programme celebrating marriage equality.

 Marriage equality came about after the constitutional court declared in August 2018 that a ban on same-sex weddings was unconstitutional and discriminatory.